Duke in Alicante

 A combination of Duke’s SPANISH 101 and 102.

-Prerequisite: None.
-Students in this course should have had no or minimal exposure to Spanish.
-If you have had more than two years of high school Spanish, please contact the director to determine your eligibility.
+Prerequisite: Students in this course should have had no or minimal exposure to Spanish.
+If you have had one semester or more of high school or college Spanish, please contact the director to determine your eligibility before applying to the program.

 SPANISH 240A